abhay-venkatesh/abhay-venkatesh.github.io/README.md

 ## Profile
 I am broadly interested in restarting the project of technological innovation that ended in the 1960s.
+To that end, I look forward to working in a broad swath of technological domains:
+* Cryptocurrencies
+* Decentralized and Distributed Systems
+* Artificial Intelligence
+* Nuclear Energy
+* The Longevity Project
+* Space Exploration
+* Virtual Reality
+* Advanced Transportation
+* Food Engineering

 ### Internships
 Summer 2018